togiberlin/ui-ux-designer-roadmap/README.md

 This nudge is making use of **social proof**.
 Social proof takes advantage of the human herd instinct.
 We perceive things to be trustworthy, if other people do it too.
 If advertised with celebrities, it can become even more powerful.

 > Howard has the habit to read newspaper magazines in the morning with a coffee.
 However, his old subscription of the "Daily Mail" has just ended recently.
 He was interested in picking up the "Economist". ![Economist Phantom Pricing](http://futurestartup.com/wp-content/uploads/2012/05/untitled-12.jpg)<br>
-He saw the pricing table: "a digital subscription costs me 59 USD.
-But the print subscription costs me 125 USD.
+He saw the pricing table: "a digital subscription costs me 59$.
+But the print subscription costs me 125$.
 Okay...wait a minute!
-I get the print edition for 125 USD AND the digital edition for free?
+I get the print edition for 125$ AND the digital edition for free?
 That's a bargain, naturally I'll pick the third option."
 <br><br>_Referenced from http://futurestartup.com/wp-content/uploads/2012/05/untitled-12.jpg_

 This sneaky pricing pattern is called **Phantom Pricing**.
 Why?
 Because the middle one is the phantom.
 It is just a dummy, a fake, a decoy - to make the third option more attractive.